 I took my title and went over to the google keyword planner to research keywords.
 Plugged it in and came up with my keywords SEO basics.

-Take a close look at the screen shot of my research above.
-The keywords SEO Basics fits my criteria of searches and competition.
+Take a close look at the screenshot of my research above.
+The keywords SEO Basics fits my criteria for searches and competition.

 Low to medium competition with a fair amount of monthly searches is what you are looking for when selecting a keyword.

 You’ll also want to put those keywords into google and search to see what content comes up to make sure your content is in alignment with the other content that shows up.